yeshua453/website/docs/controls/barchart.md

 ### `border_side`

 A border around stack item.
-The value is the instance of `ft.BorderSide` class.
+The value is the instance of [`BorderSide`](/docs/reference/types/borderside) class.

 ## `ChartGridLines` properties